 We pride ourselves on our accessibility and approachability and, in many ways, the pandemic has allowed us to expand our services to accommodate our clients at the highest level.
 We take all precautions necessary to ensure the safety of our clients and our staff when in person meetings and hearings are necessary.
 We also offer myriad options to connect remotely from the convenience and safety of your home or office.
 As things continue to change with the pandemic our level of service to our clients will not.

 This week on the Texas Family Law podcast your hosts Jake and Brian discuss virtual courtrooms.
-Virtual hearings are now commonplace due to COVID-19 and they're causing some serious changes to the way hearings are run.
+Virtual hearings are now commonplace after COVID-19 and they've caused some serious changes to the way hearings are run.
 Tune in to learn about what to expect at your virtual hearing, tips for making a good impression with the judge, and some things to try to avoid!
-The Texas Family Law Podcast is available for download on Apple Podcasts, as well as on SoundCloud and Spotify.
-Don't feel ...read more
+The Texas Family Law Podcast is available for download on Apple Podcasts, as well as on SoundCloud and Spotify.read more

 Business Valuations have never been more difficult than right now.
 Brian and Jake sit down to help answer the questions you have about valuing your business during a divorce during the ongoing pandemic.
-The Texas Family Law Podcast is available for download on Apple Podcasts, as well as on SoundCloud and Spotify.
-Don't feel like listening to it?
-The entire transcript is available below.read more
+The Texas Family Law Podcast is available for download on Apple Podcasts, as well as on SoundCloud and Spotify.read more

 How does COVID-19 and the related shelter-in-place directives affect your rights as a parent in Texas?
 How does visitation work right now?
 What if the other parent is not behaving safely?
 We answer these and more as we discuss the latest news.
 The Texas Family Law podcast is available for download on SoundCloud, Apple Podcasts, and Spotify.read more